BrunoMoureau/XamarinTemplate/docs/home.md

 I hope you will find some parts useful and learn something from them !

 ## Architecture
-Besides Xamarin.Forms projects, the solution contains some other useful projects :
+Besides Xamarin.Forms projects, the solution contains some other projects :
  -  **Xamarin.Basics** : provides a set of interfaces and tools to use inside your app.
  -  **Xamarin.Abstractions** : contains some business interfaces and domain objects.
  -  **Xamarin.Api** : contains HTTP logics to communicate with a backend server.